 Hadnagy then called the CEO, pretending to be a fundraiser and asking for support for a fake cancer drive, with prizes that included a free meal at the favorite restaurant and tickets to see his favorite sports team.
 The CEO was enthusiastic to get involved.
 Hadnagy asked him to look for an email with fundraising details in a PDF.
 Once the CEO opened the PDF, his computer was infected with malware that gave Hadnagy remote control.

 The most pernicious aspect of a phishing attack is that it only takes one successful attempt.
 Hackers can try and try with as many approaches as they can think of until one of them works.
 And when it does work, the results can be catastrophic.
 Unfortunately, phishing attacks have increased 350% since the start of COVID-19.

 Another increasingly common executive targeting technique is impersonation, otherwise called a whaling attack.
 In this scenario, the attacker impersonates the CEO or other high-ranking executive (the whale) and then tricks another executive into wiring funds or disclosing information that he or she normally wouldn’t.
 The FBI estimates that these types of scams cost businesses in excess of $200 million annually.

 In 2014, the commodities trading company Scoular Co. lost $17.2 million when its controller received fake emails from what appeared to be the company’s CEO, asking the executive to wire the funds to a Chinese bank.
 The attackers knew the company was considering a Chinese acquisition.
-They also knew that Scoular used accounting firm KPMG.
+They also knew that Scoular used the accounting firm KPMG.